YiminZhao97/Yiminzhao97.github.io/about.md

 permalink: /about/
 ---

 This is the homepage of Yimin, Zhao.
-Yimin, Zhao received his B.S. from Wuhan University in 2019.
-And now, he is a research assistant in Professor Yong Wang's lab.
-He is persuing a PhD program in Statistics, Bioinformatics and so on.
+He received his B.S. from School of Mathematics and Statistics, Wuhan University in 2019.
+And now, he is a research assistant in Professor Yong Wang's lab, AMSS.
+His research interest focus on the modeling of scRNA-seq data which is of high-sparsity.